daphnedemekas/prisoners-dilemma/README.md

 # Prisoner's Dilemma Simulation with Active Inference

-This project implements a comprehensive simulation framework for studying the Prisoner's Dilemma using active inference agents.
-The simulation explores how agents with different learning rates and parameters evolve their strategies over time, both in pairwise interactions and in network settings.
+A simulation framework for studying the Prisoner's Dilemma using active inference agents.
+The project explores how agents with different learning rates and parameters evolve their strategies over time, both in pairwise interactions and in network settings.

 ## Overview

 The Prisoner's Dilemma is a fundamental game theory problem that explores cooperation vs. defection strategies.
-In this implementation, we use active inference agents that learn and adapt their strategies based on their interactions with other agents.
+This implementation uses active inference agents that learn and adapt their strategies based on their interactions with other agents.

 ### Key Features